karan51ngh/gitCheatSheet/README.md

 Git tracks changes in your Working Directory and displays them as "unstaged changes".
 - Use `git add` to stage changes for the next commit.
 - Use `git commit` to permanently save changes to the Git Repository.

+## GIT FILE STATUS LIFECYCLE

+The Git file status lifecycle describes the different states a file can be in when it is being tracked by Git.
+There are four main states in the Git file status lifecycle:

+1. **Untracked**: A file is untracked when it is not yet being tracked by Git.
+Git is unaware of the file's existence.

+1. **Modified**: A file is considered modified when changes have been made to it since the last commit.

+1. **Staged**: A file is staged when it has been marked to be included in the next commit.
+The changes made to the file are included in the staging area.

+1. **Committed**: A file is committed when the changes made to it have been saved to the Git repository.

+`git status`: Shows the current status of your local repository.
+It displays information such as which branch you are currently on, which files have been modified or added, and which files are staged and ready to be committed.
+This command is useful to check the status of your changes before committing them.

 ## GIT CONFIGURATION